 Just like Google, Baidu sported a simple, no-nonsense homepage.
 However, there was a key difference between the search engines.

 Unlike Google back then, Baidu allowed companies to bid on space for ads.
 By 2004, Li and Wu started making a profit.

-7. Robin Li Is the 35th Wealthiest Person in China
+7. Robin Li Is The 46th Richest Person In China

 When Baidu went public in 2005, it opened at $27 a share and closed at $112.
 Since then, things have gone up and down for Baidu shares.